Shadowdrums/url-execution/README.md

 ### worker.js

-This JavaScript script is designed to be deployed as a serverless worker (e.g., on Cloudflare Workers).
+This JavaScript script is designed to be deployed on a server (e.g., using serverless functions or a Node.js server).
 It serves the Base64-encoded Python script when requested.

 #### How It Works: